zenorocha/web-log/README.md

   <tr>
     <td>15/08/12</td>
     <td><a href="http://www.yuiblog.com/blog/2012/08/15/yui-tech-talks-at-liferay-brasil-this-week/">YUI Tech Talks at Liferay Brazil This Week</a></td>
-    <td>A blog post published in YUI Blog talking about the tech talk we were promoting</td>
+    <td>A post published in YUI Blog talking about the tech talk we were promoting</td>
     <td>en</td>
     <td>Blog post</td>
   </tr>
   <tr>
     <td>15/08/12</td>
     <td><a href="http://firefoxphones.com/2012/08/meet-the-real-firefoxos/">Meet the real FirefoxOS</a></td>
-    <td>A post published in FirefoxPhones.com talking about what is Boot2Gecko</td>
+    <td>A published in FirefoxPhones.com talking about what is Boot2Gecko</td>
     <td>en</td>
     <td>Blog post</td>
   </tr>